TBF-RnD/alpha/README.md

 - Implementation of math editor
 - Web browser extension for 10" interface leveraging readily available consumer hardware
 - The UNIX shell as an alphabet, moving the language into the keyboard
+- Asychronous sending of statistical data along with prediction, delays and bandwidth constraints

 ## I: Dasher
 The first implementation that is being investigated is the Dasher input method.